seanj06/Burgers-R-Us-P5/TESTING.md

 - 2.User only able to submit form if all fields are valid

-  - Form validation was added to form fields and users are shwon an error message if the form is invalid.
+  - Form validation was added to form fields and users are shown an error message if the form is invalid.

 - 3.User form and checkout page matches rest of site